 Again, the reader will profit immensely if he/she ignores Svenonius’s literal interpretation of history.
 For example, when he details the rise of Fascism in the 1930s – grouping FDR with the Nazis – he suggests the New Deal emerged as much as a corporatist “emergency measure in the face of socialism.”
 For those high school history teachers out there, the historical connection is terrible but he follows it up with one of the most concise and clear explanations of Fascism this former teacher has ever read.
 Svenonius fills the book with these kind of false observations but complements them with some truly valuable insights.

 Paul McCartney shows up, telling Svenonius that the British legitimized rock ‘n’ roll for an Anglophile America.
 For Americans trapped in a prejudicial race/class system and imposed gendered social roles, the nation remained moored to ideas about authenticity.
-British musicians free of “the stain of slavery and oblivious to US race and class tensions,” emulating American artists, mostly of color, proved no problem as UK artists absorbed these non-native influences.
+For British musicians, free of “the stain of slavery and oblivious to US race and class tensions,” emulating American artists, mostly of color, proved no problem.
 Americans in turn adopted the music in the wake of bands like the Beatles, nodding to their “British betters.”
 (35) Middle class Americans soon felt comfortable adopting the new form and rock ‘n’ roll became a cultural expression, “not degenerate garbage or a colonized black music, but an American folk art with which to colonize the Earth.”
 (35) Of course, this interpretation completely ignores British imperialism, its own racial problems with West Indian (see the Clash) and South Asian citizens, and portrays the English as head-scratchingly more open to diversity than Americans: a hard line to sell when one looks at current demographics.

 Still, the idea, as numerous reviewers love to point out, is that Svenonius remains a “provocateur,” poking for conversation.
 I won’t even go into his opinions regarding the geopolitical ramifications of rock ‘n’ roll: more or less a capitalist ruse to capture communist hearts and minds and spread U.S. imperialism.
 One line sums it up neatly: “The rock ‘n’ roll group would be the coup de grace in seducing the globe to a US led capitalist hegemony.”
 (38) Even this statement Svenonius later expands upon to note the paradoxical nature of this arrangement. “[F]or all its silliness, bathos, and misguided clothing choices –[the rock ‘n’ roll group] is paradoxically one of the last noble gestures left for a human kind imprisoned by consumer culture,” he tells us.
 “Noble because money is rarely featured in the life of the group.
 Paradoxical because, while the group could be seen as an exponent of consumerism, its members are typically unpaid.”
 (60) Unlike the Teamsters, he points out in part II, groups don’t get union benefits or align together against the “boss class” but rather remained tied to a primitive labor model – “a fractured cross between the minstrels of the Dark Ages and an Avon Lady.”
 (87)